 Seed Sourcing Grant

 The Seed Sourcing Grant (SSG) is a competitive grant to provide support for activities that enhance the quality, quantity, and diversity of tree seed sources in England.
-The Government aims to at least treble tree planting rates in England by 2025 and has set legally binding targets to increase tree and woodland cover to 16.5% of total land area by 2050.
-The SSG will help to ensure the availability of planting stock to meet these targets.
-The SSG supports projects that will increase the quality, quantity, and diversity of Seed Stands and Seed Orchards on the Forest Reproductive Material (FRM) Register of UK Basic Material.
+It supports projects that increase the quality, quantity, and diversity of Seed Stands and Seed Orchards on the Forest Reproductive Material (FRM) Register of UK Basic Material.
+The deadline is Tuesday 19 August 2025.

 Smaller Abattoirs Fund